 Luckily, also like those more familiar symptoms, early discovery of MCI allows for early treatment through lifestyle changes, diet, and medication which can delay the onset of more serious memory problems.
 Better yet, sometimes MCI is actually caused by a medical problem or medication which can be treated to reverse the problem.
 Moreover, even if you don't show signs of MCI, making some healthy changes now can help keep your brain healthy.

 Why Early Diagnosis is Important

-The bad news: Most people are not diagnosed with until they have a crisis which forces their family to admit there is a problem.
-Generally, this is four years after the symptoms have first appeared.
+The bad news: Most people are not correctly diagnosed with Alzheimer's or other memory loss problems until they have a crisis.
+Often, this is four years after the symptoms have first appeared.
 By that time:

 - Daily life has been disrupted for them and their families.

 - They need considerable help to continue to function.

 - It may be too late to use drugs or other therapies to delay the disease.

 The good news: If you pay attention to warning signs which come before a person actually has the disease you can: